TERMS AND CONDITIONS

 8.7 Interest on Late Payments.
 Interest payable on any overdue amounts under this Agreement is charged at a rate of 18.00% per annum or at the maximum rate enforceable under applicable legislation, whichever is lower.

-8.9 MAINTENANCE AGREEMENTS WILL RENEW, FOR AN ADDITIONAL ONE (1) YEAR TERM, ON EVERY ANNIVERSARY OF THE START DATE UNLESS EITHER THE COVER PAGE SPECIFICALLY STATES A TERMINATION DATE OR ONE PARTY NOTIFIES THE OTHER IN WRITING OF ITS INTENTION TO DISCONTINUE THE AGREEMENT NOT LESS THAN THIRTY (30) DAYS OF THAT ANNIVERSARY DATE.
-At the anniversary date, Commenco may adjust the price of the Services to reflect its current rates.
+8.9 Renewal and Pricing Adjustments.
+AGREEMENTS WILL RENEW, FOR AN ADDITIONAL ONE (1) YEAR TERM, ON EVERY ANNIVERSARY OF THE START DATE UNLESS SPECIFICALLY STATED OTHERWISE IN THE AGREEMENT OR ONE PARTY NOTIFIES THE OTHER IN WRITING OF ITS INTENTION TO DISCONTINUE THE AGREEMENT NOT LESS THAN THIRTY (30) DAYS PRIOR TO THE ANNIVERSARY DATE.

 Section 9.
 DEFAULT/TERMINATION